shuaicj/g1/README.md

-# g1
-My little game 1.
+# A Tetris game based on the cocos2d-x engine.